 We made a stop at its parish church, St Peter, which is the oldest church in the county of Warwickshire.
 Founded in 730 by Aethelric of the Province of Mercia where a Benedictine Monastery was situated.
 Nestled on a striking hilltop in Wootton Wawen close to the River Alne the Grade I listed building is known as The Saxon Sanctuary

 Although most of the current building dates to later periods parts of the tower and doorways are Saxon.
 They estimate that the early parts of the church date back 1100 years.
-Apparently Shakespeare used to attend services here.
-It really was a striking place, the effigies and an “interesting” memorial stone in the floor of a lady who died in 1718 which says: Hodi mini Gras tibia – ‘it’s me today, you tomorrow’.
+Apparently, Shakespeare used to attend services here.
+It really was a striking place, the effigies and an “interesting” memorial stone on the floor of a lady who died in 1718 which says: Hodi mini Gras tibia – ‘it’s me today, you tomorrow’.

-During the times of the Black Death, bodies from Coventry were transported to the churchyard for burial in an area which has become known as the “Coventry Piece”.
+During the times of the Black Death, bodies from Coventry were transported to the churchyard for burial in an area that has become known as the “Coventry Piece”.
 This ground still cannot be disturbed.

 On the door frames, you will see some Crusader graffiti which are crosses carved into the stone archways.

 Right beside the Church, you will see a beautiful Palladian house that was built mainly in 1687 incorporating an Elizabethan house that used to stand on the site.
 It was horrendously run down apparently when in 1958 it was bought and restored by Allen’s Caravans who opened a mobile home park.
-The park is quite nice I have to say, it has some wonderful gardens and trails for walking and very prettily landscaped with a shop and post office very nearby.
+The park is quite nice I have to say, it has some wonderful gardens and trails for walking and is very prettily landscaped with a shop and post office very nearby.

 Right across the road from the Church and house is a fabulous old pub called the Bull’s Head.
 The pub contains a stone dating the building at 1317, which would make it one of the oldest pubs in Warwickshire at least if not in England.

 Inside the pub are fabulous wide fireplaces, one with early graffiti on the lintel that says “M 1697 TH”.
-The buildings were probably at one point in time small workers cottages but today they have been combined and converted to a great British pub.
+The buildings were probably at one point in time small workers’ cottages but today they have been combined and converted to a great British pub.